appbaseio/reactivesearch/content/docs/reactivesearch/vue/overview/ReactiveBase.md

 	</reactive-base>
 </template>
 ```
+-   **appbaseConfig** `Object` [optional]
+    allows you to customize the analytics experience when appbase.io is used as a backend.
+    Read more about it over [here](/docs/reactivesearch/vue/advanced/analytics/#configure-the-analytics-experience).
 -   **analytics** `Boolean` [optional]
     allows recording search analytics (and click analytics) when set to `true` and appbase.io is used as a backend.
+Defaults to `false`.<br/>
-Defaults to `false`.
-Check the [analytics recipe](/advanced/analytics.html) for click analytics implementation.
+    Check the [analytics recipe](/docs/reactivesearch/vue/advanced/analytics/) for click analytics implementation.
+    > Note:
+    > This prop has been marked as deprecated.
+Please use the `recordAnalytics` property in the `appbaseConfig` prop instead.
 -   **analyticsConfig** `Object` [optional]
     allows you to customize the analytics experience when appbase.io is used as a backend.
     Read more about it over [here](/docs/reactivesearch/vue/advanced/analytics/#configure-the-analytics-experience).
+    > Note:
+    > This prop has been marked as deprecated.
+Please use the `appbaseConfig` prop instead.
 -	**as** `String` [optional]
 	allows to use a custom html element tag, defaults to `div`.